kamomil/myconfigs/README.md

 	fileinto :create "cros-dev";
 }
 ```
-After updating the sieve filters in the server, I should enalbe the new created
+After updating the sieve filters in the server, I should enable the new created
 folder in thunderbird:
 (Edit->Preferences->Advanced->Config Editor) and set the key mail.server.default.check_all_folders_for_new to TRUE.